mendix/docs/content/en/docs/developerportal/app-insights/feedback.md

 * **Link** – Clicking this links the feedback together into one feedback group.

-  You need to choose which feedback is the primary feedback of the group.
-After the feedback is linked, only the primary feedback appears in the list.
-The feedback that are linked to the primary feedback will disappear from the list.
-You can only access these linked feedback from their primary feedback.
-If you change the status of the primary feedback, all the linked feedback will get the same status automatically.
+  You need to choose which feedback item is the primary feedback item of the group.
+After the feedback item is linked, only the primary feedback items appears in the list.
+The feedback items that are linked to the primary feedback item will disappear from the list.
+You can only access these linked feedback items from their primary feedback.
+If you change the status of the primary feedback item, all the linked feedback items will get the same status automatically.

   {{% alert color="info" %}}When you open a linked feedback, you can click **Make [the linked feedback] the Primary feedback** to make this feedback the primary of the feedback group instead.{{% /alert %}}